 Vary Book and Item Placement

-There are so many ways of displaying decorative items and books!
+When it comes to office bookshelf decor ideas, there are so many ways of displaying decorative items and books!
 Instead of the standard spine-facing-outward, change up placement with a few of these ideas.

 - stack books horizontally and vertically